 Stalking over to the armoire, she plucked his iPhone out of the docking station, cutting Ravel off.
 In the silence that followed, two shocked faces turned towards her.
 “Fuck.
 Fuck.
-Dora.
+Beth.
 It’s not what it looks like”, he stammered.

 His blonde hair falling down over her forehead, in that preppy way that she always found adorable, Finlay reached for her.
-Dora snorted, “It bloody well is what it looks like.
+Beth snorted, “It bloody well is what it looks like.
 You’re shagging another woman in my bed”, she looked more closely at the woman.
 “Do I know you?”.